Mika3D/MikArcade-v1/README.md

 Version 1- Multicade repo

-Currenly in devlopment, fututre progress will be determined by the ammount of client/s using the package.
+Currenly in devlopment, fututre progress will be determined by the amount of client/s using the package.